 gcloud projects add-iam-policy-binding $PROJECT \ --member serviceAccount:$NODE_SA_EMAIL \ --role roles/compute.admin

-To learn how to grant service accounts access to private images stored in Container Registry, see Granting users and other projects access to a registry.
+To learn how to grant service accounts access to private images stored in Artifact Registry, see Granting access to Google Kubernetes Engine clusters.

 Creating a cluster or node pool with the custom service account

 To create a cluster that uses the custom service account, run the following command:

 gcloud container clusters create --service-account=$NODE_SA_EMAIL